 Using Educreations, here is an example Jennifer made for a math lesson.

-Using Educreations, here is an example Allistair made on The Skeletal System.
+Using Educreations, here is an example I made for a math lesson.

 Finding resources and examples to flip your classroom is simple.
 You have a few choices:

 find resources from others

 Finding Resources to Use Without Having to Create Your Own: